top of page

 Why Are the Mecca Hills Striped?

-The White Bands: Carbonate Accumulation and Bleaching
+The White Bands: Groundwater Calcite and Bleaching

 Calcium to Carbonate: Building the White Bands

-Rainwater dissolves calcium from the surrounding sediments.
+1. Groundwater dissolves calcium and carbonate as it moves through the surrounding sediments.

 Bleaching: Enhancing the Contrast